 Survey of Potential Changes and Solutions

-As stated before, this nation’s patent law and practice has far-reaching and wide-spread impacts on U.S. defense posture.
-(Patent Progress, 2017) While many of the suggested remedies for current problems may at first seem distant from direct implications for defense, the underlying strength of the economy is still a critical factor in defense.
+As stated before, this nation’s patent law and practice has far-reaching and wide-spread impacts on U.S. defense posture (Patent Progress, 2017).
+While many of the suggested remedies for current problems may at first seem distant from direct implications for defense, the underlying strength of the economy is still a critical factor in defense.
 However, rather than just parroting others’ calls for reform, this section will cover recommendations that will constitute a direct connection to DoD activities.
 The authors assert that a conversation is mandated in this area and they are willing to start that conversation by advancing a few ideas, more as strawmen than committed positions.
 It seems clear that enacting many of the below listed suggestions may be difficult, as indicated by earlier attempts to do so.
 A strong push by agency personnel might be necessary to get both congressional and executive action on all of these fronts.
 Time will better show what action is required, but the paper presents some ideas below.

 The first of these is a conundrum familiar to the Intelligence Community (IC): intelligence that is not made available to decision makers and warfighters is of little use, but wide dissemination incurs increased risk of compromising sources and methods.
 That may eradicate the future use of that exploitable data stream, not to speak of the potential threat to clandestine personnel who may have been responsible for its collection in the first place.
 In the instant case, the conundrum is: technological advancement is accelerated by the most open and pervasive knowledge of new insights and approaches, but the general knowledge of these techniques makes it available to the potential enemies as well.
 Classification of new techniques will typically preclude patent applications.
 This both leaves the inventor open to future law suits and deprives the inventor’s industry colleagues from sharing in his advances.
 The authors believe this may be an area amenable to the government’s indemnifying the inventor against such post hoc problems.
 Notwithstanding current events’ revelations of breaches, the dissemination of classified technology within the secure community of cleared contractors may be a compromise choice.
 This limits the dissemination of technology to those who are most likely to make good use of it for U.S. benefit.

 Similarly, the suggestion of some authors to substitute publication as a preventative measure to preclude prosecution by patent trolls, might well be met with some kind of government protective agreement.
-Such an agreement could protect the inventor from such aggression in return for the inventor’s not publishing in a way that would allow the nation’s antagonists to gain easy access to important information It is recognized that many government contracts call for the government’s retaining the rights to products and methods developed, but much of the technology in use by the military today has not been funded by the DoD and is the intellectual property of the inventor.
+Such an agreement could protect the inventor from such aggression in return for the inventor’s not publishing in a way that would allow the nation’s antagonists to gain easy access to important information.
+It is recognized that many government contracts call for the government’s retaining the rights to products and methods developed, but much of the technology in use by the military today has not been funded by the DoD and is the intellectual property of the inventor.
 By making it known that the inventor will be suitably compensated and reliably protected, the DoD can induce more technology to be developed and made available for defense use.